Smoking in Public

 What does this Act of Law state?
 Here are a few points:-

-Disobedience or contravention of section 7 or section 8 shall be punishable with fine which may extend to five hundred rupees and in case of second or subsequent offence, shall be punishable with a minimum fine of five hundred rupees, but which may extend to one thousand rupees.
+Disobedience or contravention of section 7 or section 8 shall be punishable with fine which may extend to five hundred rupees and in the case of second or subsequent offense, shall be punishable with a minimum fine of five hundred rupees, but which may extend to one thousand rupees.

-Section10:-Ejection of violator of this Act from public place. – Any authorized officer or any owner or manager or officer in charge of the affairs of a public place, may eject or in simple words throw out any person from the public place who contravenes the provisions of this Act and any driver or conductor of a public service vehicle may eject any person who contravenes any provisions of this Act in public service vehicles, from public service vehicle.
+Section10: Ejection of a violator of this Act from the public place. – Any authorized officer or any owner or manager or officer in charge of the affairs of a public place, may eject or in simple words throw out any person from the public place who contravenes the provisions of this Act and any driver or conductor of a public service vehicle may eject any person who contravenes any provisions of this Act in public service vehicles, from public service vehicle.

 The law passed is such a boon to both the smoker (though he may not admit it) and those who passively smoke his smoke.